The Intellectual Property and Antitrust Review: Indonesia

 iii Unfair and discriminatory licensing

 As stated earlier, the refusal of a dominant business actor in a relevant market to license intellectual property could constitute a prohibited relative monopolistic practice.

 The Anti-Monopoly Law provides the following criminal and civil liabilities for dominant business actors who impose terms of trade with the intention of preventing or obstructing consumers from acquiring competitive products, restrict the market and the development of technology, or obstruct potential competitors from entering the market:

-- criminal liability: criminal fine of between 25 billion rupiah and 100 billion rupiah, or imprisonment for a maximum period of six months; and
+- criminal liability: criminal fine of between 25 billion rupiahs and 100 billion rupiahs, or imprisonment for a maximum period of six months; and

-- civil liability: subject to an order to cease the abuse of the dominant position and fines of between 1 billion rupiah and 25 billion rupiah, and damages.
+- civil liability: subject to an order to cease the abuse of the dominant position and fines of between 1 billion rupiahs and 25 billion rupiahs, and damages.

 iv Patent pooling